Q: Give us a little background about your testimony/story and how that led you to look for an organization like Cafe 1040.

 A: None.
 I had spent a week in England, but not for missions.

-Q: What did you enjoy most about your time there and with our program?
+Q: What did you enjoy most about your time in South Asia and with our program?

 A: I experienced God there in the program.
 Before the program I had spent a year at Liberty University and I needed direction, clarity, and next steps.
 The second day we got there our team leader told us to let go of your expectations and just let go and surrender to what God has for you this semester.